camunda-community-hub/zeebe-http-worker/README.md

 ```

 `BASE_URL` could be configured by the configuration variables from the URL and the `orderId` might be a workflow variable.

+### HTTP Response codes

+As described you can set the `statusCodeCompletion` and `statusCodeFailure` header to control the behavior depending on the HTTP Status.
+If the status code is in neither of the lists Zeebe will just keep waiting in the service task, allowing for asynchronous callbacks.

+A common example is

+* Service returns HTTP 202 (ACCEPTED)
+* Zeebe keeps waiting in the Service Task
+* Until the external service somehow returns success and invokes the Zeebe API to complete the Job at hand

+To allow this, the `jobKey` can be passed to the external service.

 ## Install